Alipsa/ride/README.md

 ### org.codehaus.groovy:groovy-all
 Makes it possible to run Groovy scripts.
 Apache Software License, Version 2.0.

+### io.github.classgraph:classgraph
+Makes it possible to scan for available libraries (Renjin extensions) i.e. libraries on the classpath which are not necessarily loaded with library("x.y.z:abc").
+MIT License

 # Contributing
 If you are interested in helping out, reporting issues, creating tests or implementing new features are all warmly welcome.
 See also [todo](todo.md) for roadmap.